Joshhhuaaa/EnhancedSC/PatchNotes.md

 - All inventory categories are now visible when using the controller, instead of displaying only the selected category.
 - The controller pause screen can now access PC menus by selecting the Main Menu section.
 - Adjusted the zoom speed for the Laser Mic, Sticky Camera, and Binoculars when using a controller to match the console version.
+- Elevator panels will now always default to the Open button when using a controller.
 - Restored the Reset Camera keybind that existed in the Splinter Cell PC demo build.
 - Updated the default controller layout so the X button is used to make noise while using the Diversion Camera, similar to Chaos Theory.
 - [@ThirteenAG](https://github.com/ThirteenAG): Added native Alt+F4 support.